Shriniwas18K/smartrentals/README.md

-# Property-CRUD Operations API
+# Smartrentals Operations API

 ## Overview

-The Property-CRUD Operations API allows users to perform CRUD (Create, Read, Update, Delete) operations on property listings.
+The Smartrentals Operations API allows users to perform CRUD (Create, Read, Update, Delete) operations on property listings.
 Authenticated users can post new properties, including base64-encoded images.
 All users can retrieve property listings and contact property owners for rentals.
 There are three public routes available without authentication: `/`,`/registration` and `/search`.

 ## Technologies used :
 - **Spring Boot 3.3.6**